dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week7_MasterDataMgmt/Readings/README.md

 # Readings

+## What is Master Data Management (2010)

+Intricity101 (2010).
+What is Master Data Management.
+YouTube. [https://www.youtube.com/watch?v=h3LamD_K1vI](https://www.youtube.com/watch?v=h3LamD_K1vI).

+Numerous business datasets, like customer metadata, must be shared across the organization, and this creates challenges around synchronization and change management.
+For instance, customer billing information might be flow between the different offices but contain a typographical error in the address.
+While some departments might detect and correct this, not everyone is aware of the discrepency and the correction leads to drift.

+MDM solutions address these challenges by creating a focal point that exposes the single source of truth.
+Then downstream solutions can periodically assess their data consistency to calculate a data quality score.
+When the score is regresses, automation must schedule remediation processes to correct the problem.

 ## Examining the importance of data governance in healthcare (2018)

 Fuller, S. (2018).
 Examining the importance of data governance in healthcare.
 Journal of AHIMA, 89(10), 42–44. [https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=ccm&AN=132280045](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=ccm&AN=132280045).
 [GovernanceHealthcare.pdf](GovernanceHealthcare.pdf).